 - So too were dimpled golf balls.

-- And the city's museum is where Sir David Attenborough was inspired by nature.
+- And the city's New Walk museum is where Sir David Attenborough was inspired by nature.

-Celebrating Leicester is scheduled for publication in the Spring of 2021 but this could be revised because of the disruption to the printing industry caused by Covid-19.
+Celebrating Leicester is scheduled for publication on 15 April 2021, but this could be revised because of the disruption to the printing industry caused by Covid-19.